Ruben2776/PicView/.github/README.md

 | Scrollwheel*  | Navigates back or forth                   |
 | Ctrl + Scrollwheel| Zoom in or out                        |

-*Scrollwheel behavior can be changed in settings
+_* Scrollwheel behavior can be changed in settings_

+You can also view shortcuts by opening the about window `F1`

 ## Contributions